zhanglab57/scMGFGRN/README.md

 # scMGFGRN

-scMGFGRN: A multi-modal deep learning framework for gene regulatory network inference from single-cell transcriptomic data integrating sequence and functional hierarchy through gated attention fusion
+Multi-model biological and sequence information fusion for gene regulatory network inference from single-cell transcriptomics
 ## Overview

 scMGF-GRNS is a deep learning framework for reconstructing Gene Regulatory Networks (GRNs) from single-cell RNA sequencing (scRNA-seq) data and multi-soure biological knowledge fusion.